-Collaborative Classroom is honored to feature second-grade teacher Joanna Schwartz from Eliza B. Kirkbride Elementary School in Philadelphia for our February 2019 Teacher Spotlight.
+Collaborative Classroom is honored to feature second-grade teacher Joanna Schwartz from Eliza B. Kirkbride Elementary School in Philadelphia, PA for this Teacher Spotlight.

 Tell us briefly about your classroom and how long you’ve been implementing Collaborative Literacy.

 I teach second grade in a wonderful Title I school.
 This was my first year using material from the Center for the Collaborative Classroom.
 I have 27 students, including one student who visits us from an autistic support classroom.
 The majority of my students (about 75 percent) are English Language Learners from Asia and South or Central America.
 My school also works with a rigorous literacy support program called Children’s Literacy Initiative (CLI) to ensure all the elements of the demanding balanced literacy block are addressed.

 This was also my first full year back in the classroom after taking a few years off to work as a child and family therapist and a professional developer, and Collaborative Literacy has been an invaluable resource for me.

 For the last several years, I have trained teachers in the fields of social and emotional learning, mindfulness, and resiliency.
 In my work, I have had the opportunity to research the soaring amount of teacher attrition in our country and to hear firsthand from teachers about the stress of teaching.
 I have seen that one of the factors that burn teachers out is the lack of quality resources and programs.
 Trying to both instruct and write quality curricula is tremendously taxing.

 What I appreciate about Collaborative Literacy is that it provides teachers like me with a carefully crafted curriculum that allows us to blossom as professionals.
 Not only does it address the needs of ELL students and provide mentor texts and lessons that my students LOVE; it has also taught me how to lead group discussions, account for group dynamics, and be the kind of teacher I’ve dreamed of being.